Skip to main content

 Wednesdays 4:15-7:00

 This introductory graduate seminar offers a survey of major theoretical and methodological frameworks for the interpretation of American culture over time.
-In this course, first-year graduate students examine the intersection of history, text, and theory in the interdisciplinary study of the American experience, consider the historical development of American Studies as an academic field of inquiry, and engage with readings in areas such as Marxism, feminism, semiotics, post-structuralism, post-colonialism, cultural studies, critical race theory, and queer theory.
+In this course, first-year graduate students examine the intersection of history, text and theory in the interdisciplinary study of the American experience, consider the historical development of American Studies as an academic field of inquiry, and engage with readings in areas such as Marxism, feminism, semiotics, post-structuralism, post-colonialism, cultural studies, critical race theory and queer theory.
 Participants will leave the seminar with a strong understanding of selected major texts that have shaped the contemporary practice of American Studies and related disciplines.

 Instructor: Ben Looker

 The goal of this course is to prepare students to become practicing members of the interdisciplinary humanities community, whether inside or outside the higher-education industry, and to enable them to engage thoughtfully and critically with the forces currently reshaping the various institutions in which humanities labor takes place.
 The class sessions, readings, and exercises are divided between two emphases.
 The first aims to develop the practical, ethical, and theoretical forms of knowledge required in order to embark on careers in academia and the public humanities.
 As part of this process, students will practice a variety of skills, in areas ranging from teaching and publishing to grant-writing and job applications, while also cultivating a broadened awareness of the range of professional options available to them.
 The second is designed to acquaint students with the historical development of the humanities and the modern university, while bringing into focus contemporary debates over an array of issues in higher education, including academic freedom, institutional governance, labor practices, the casualization of academic work, evolving curricular imperatives, and political engagement.
 Here, the university will be analyzed not as a place apart, but rather as an institution thoroughly embedded in the broader structures of American social, political, and economic life.
-Finally, students will be challenged throughout the course to situate their own professional goals and experiences within the institutional, economic, and cultural frameworks that define the world of the humanities in the twenty-first century.
+Finally, students will be challenged throughout the course to situate their own professional goals and experiences within the institutional, economic, and cultural frameworks that define the world of the humanities in the 21st century.

 Instructor: TBD